 Once you have accounts on these social media sites, be sure to use them.
 By staying active you develop an audience and interact with them.
 This increases your influence and reputation.
 So send out regular tweets, be active on Facebook, and share visuals on Pinterest.

-Encourage Yelp reviews
+Encourage Google reviews

 Monitor your online reputation